Bat Spotters Volunteer Training

 Milford, DE 19963

 Event description: This annual event brings together children, families, community members and nature center visitors in celebration of the Mispillion Harbor and it's importance as a habitat for horseshoe crabs and migratory shorebirds.
 Children may participate in environmental eco-stations, birders can view this migratory phenomenon from the deck, and visitors can check out the wildlife and displays in the nature center!
-There is food and fun to be had by all!
+There's fun to be had by all!

 Volunteers are needed to assist nature center staff with the following activities: